 Send a short paragraph about yourself to us at email@example.com.
 One of us will write you back.
 If we decide to proceed, we will set a time to talk via telephone or Skype.

 Lisa Ackland Carriere has taught poetry, drama, introduction to literature, composition, argument and research, creative writing, and developmental English at the college level for ten years, including Northern Illinois University and Trinity International University.
 She has written nine books for Awana Clubs International—four Bible study program books, a manual, and four books in collaboration with others, one of which required her to gain content from numerous international personnel on each continent, edit it thoroughly, and format it for translation and publication.
 In her Bible study writing, she has sought to match her audience’s age-appropriate needs with a new perspective on the depth and beauty of God’s Word.
 She also has experience in rewriting and updating material.
 Lisa has spoken to international audiences that speak a number of different first languages, and she has experience in coaching interpreters as well.
 Her Web site is at www.lisaacklandcarriere.com.

 Cliff Williams taught philosophy full-time 1968-2012.

 He is now Visiting Professor at Wheaton College in Wheaton, Illinois, and Adjunct Professor of Philosophy at Trinity College in Deerfield, Illinois.
 He has written a number of articles and books, both academic and non-academic, including two interview books: One More Train to Ride: The Underground World of Modern American Hoboes, published by Indiana University Press in 2003, and Choosing to Live Again: Stories of Those Who Stepped Away from Suicide, in preparation.
-His Web sites are at www.cliffordwilliams.net and at
+His Web site is at www.cliffordwilliams.net

 Our e-mail address: firstname.lastname@example.org